infinitepower18/WSA-Sideloader/README.md

 ### What's the best place to download APK files?
 My personal recommendaton is [APKMirror](https://www.apkmirror.com/), it is run by Android Police founder Artem Russakovskii.

+### The program does not uninstall correctly.
+Please make sure adb.exe is not running before uninstalling.
+If it is, stop it via Task Manager.

 ## Support

 Need help using WSA Sideloader?
 Post in the project's [discussions tab](https://github.com/infinitepower18/WSA-Sideloader/discussions).
 Found a bug or want to make a feature request?
 Visit the [issues page](https://github.com/infinitepower18/WSA-Sideloader/issues).